 #WeAreNotWaiting to insist that patients have access to their own diabetes data.

-#WeAreNotWaiting to allow PWDs to have a choice in how they see their own diabetes data, and not be forced to use substandard software delivered that comes with their device.
+#WeAreNotWaiting to allow PWDs to have a choice in how they see their own diabetes data, and not be forced to use substandard software that comes with their device.

 #WeAreNotWaiting to make it easier to get data off of devices.